smithy-lang/smithy-rs/aws/SDK_CHANGELOG.md

 - :tada: Timeouts for requests are now configurable.
 You can set a timeout for each individual request attempt or for all attempts made for a request. (smithy-rs#831)
 - Improve docs on `aws-smithy-client` (smithy-rs#855)
-- Fix http-body dependency version (smithy-rs#TODO, aws-sdk-rust#305)
+- Fix http-body dependency version (smithy-rs#883, aws-sdk-rust#305)

 **Breaking changes**